 The main authors of the scoping document are Chemical Substance Group Group Leaders Marike Kolossa Gehring and Rosa Lange of the German Environment Agency.
 The scoping document on phthalates was last updated in January 2018.

-These pages were last updated on 19 April 2019.
+These pages were last updated in January 2020.

 Uses of phthalates